inverno-io/inverno-mods/inverno-redis/README.md

 ### Transactions

-Redis supports transactions through `MULTI`, `EXEC` and `DISCARD` commands which is a bit different than traditional begin/commit/rollback we can find in RDBMS.
-Please have a look at [Redis trasnactions documentation][redis_transactions] to have a proper understanding on how transactions work in Redis.
+Redis supports transactions through `MULTI`, `EXEC` and `DISCARD` commands which is a bit different from traditional begin/commit/rollback we can find in RDBMS.
+Please have a look at [Redis transactions documentation][redis_transactions] to have a proper understanding on how transactions work in Redis.

 Commands can be executed within a transaction using a `RedisTransactionalClient`, a transaction can be managed implicitly or explicitly by obtaining a `RedisTransactionalOperations` and explicitly invoke `exec()` or `rollback()`.